79A.22 Commercial self-insurance group operating requirements.

 Subd.
 7. Investments. (a) Any securities purchased by the common claims fund shall be in such denominations and with dates of maturity to ensure securities may be redeemable at sufficient time and in sufficient amounts to meet the fund's current and long-term liabilities.

-(4) a bond or security issued by the state of Minnesota and backed by the full faith and credit of the state;
+(3) bonds or securities that are issued by the state of Minnesota and that are secured by the full faith and credit of the state;

 Subd.
 8. Administration. (a) The commercial self-insurance group shall be required to secure administrative services through a service company which maintains an office in the state of Minnesota.
 Services provided by the service company or its subcontractor should at a minimum include claim handling, safety and loss control, and submission of all required regulatory reports.

 (b) The service company must demonstrate it has the capability to provide, through its employees or by contract, services which are necessary to administer the self-insurance group and it must employ or have under contract a claims adjuster with at least three years of Minnesota specific workers' compensation claim handling experience.

 (c) The service company retained by a commercial self-insurance group to administer workers' compensation claims shall estimate the total accrued liability of the group for the payment of compensation for the commercial self-insurance group's annual report to the commissioner and shall make the estimate both in good faith and with the exercise of a reasonable degree of care.